Sunday, December 22, 2024

 Greetings from Cyprus

 The Minister of Ecology and Natural Resources in 2010-2012 and the former Deputy Secretary of the National Security and Defense Council Mykola Zlochevsky received a symbolic fine in the amount of 68 thousand UAH.
-Separately, the ex-official transferred a “donation” of UAH 500 million in support of the Ukrainian army.
+Separately, the ex-official transferred a donation of UAH 500 million in support of the Ukrainian army.
 Themis also classified the verdict against Zlochevsky.

 “The court hearing where the agreement was approved was indeed held behind closed doors, but only partially.
 The law clearly states that in this case the decision is made public with the exception of only the information on which the court made the decision on the closed regime...
-If the problem is some technical impossibility of the registry that does not allow the decisions to be closed in parts, then no one interferes with SAP (Specialized the anti-corruption prosecutor's office - “Glavkom”) and HAKS (High Anti-Corruption Court - “Glavkom”) to publish these parts of the decision independently on their official resources.
+If the problem is some technical impossibility of the registry that does not allow the decisions to be closed in parts, then no one interferes with SAP (Specialized anti-corruption prosecutor's office - "Glavkom") and HAKS (Higher Anti-Corruption Court - "Glavkom") to publish these parts of the decision independently on their official resources.
 Closedness does not at all contribute to trust in either the agreement or the verdict.
 And it is these bodies, first of all, that should be interested in the publicity of information about the results of their work,” such a statement was made by the public organization “Anti-Corruption Center”

 From public information it became known that in recent years Nikolai Zlochevsky has been living in Cyprus.
 He still has a powerful gas production company, Burisma Holdings, in Ukraine.
 In addition, the ex-minister is still wanted by the National Anti-Corruption Bureau for committing a corruption crime (Part 4 of Article 369 of the Criminal Code).

-At the same time, the other day the publication “UP” published the full text of the verdict in the Zlochevsky case.
+At the same time, the other day the UP publication published the full text of the verdict in the Zlochevsky case.
 The document has 11 pages.
 The ex-minister was accused of organizing the payment of $6 million in bribes for the closure of criminal proceedings by anti-corruption authorities.
 We were talking about the so-called “Kurchenko case”, in which Zlochevsky was accused of stealing a stabilization loan from the National Bank allocated to the Real Bank of Sergei Kurchenko, a businessman close to the Yanukovych family.

 According to investigators, in June 2020, the ex-minister, sitting in Cyprus, instructed trusted persons to hush up the criminal case: ex-employee of the fiscal service Elena Mazurova and Burisma lawyer Andrei Kichi.
 Mrs. Mazurova took the initiative into her own hands and, without informing the former minister, contacted people who were ready to hand over a bribe to the then head of the anti-corruption prosecutor’s office, Nazar Kholodnitsky.
 On the way to Kholodnitsky, $1 million was “lost,” which the accomplices decided to keep for themselves.
-On June 12, 2020, the ex-minister “decided” was exposed.
+On June 12, 2020, the ex-minister’s “decided” was exposed.

 The criminal episode with Zlochevsky now looks like the ex-minister allegedly gave $6 million in bribes to trusted persons and no longer monitored how the issue was resolved.
 Three years after the exposure, in early March 2023, the indictment was filed in the Anti-Corruption Court.
 As follows from the text of the published verdict, Zlochevsky did not admit guilt until mid-July.
 And then he suddenly signed an agreement to admit guilt and began to donate to the Armed Forces of Ukraine.
 He also sincerely repented of the crime, virtually being in the courtroom thanks to a video link.